-The Verizon Innovative Learning Schools (VILS) directed by Digital Promise initiative is actively improving learning opportunities for students and teachers in 46 middle schools across 14 states and the District of Columbia.
+Our Verizon Innovative Learning Schools (VILS) directed by Digital Promise are actively improving learning opportunities for students and teachers in 46 middle schools across 14 states and the District of Columbia.

 In addition to providing teachers and students with always-available access to technology, every VILS location promotes STEM principles across the curriculum.
 Building STEM-related skills and mindsets helps students prepare for their futures in the long term, and teaches a new way of creative thinking and learning in the short term.
 Teachers can adopt the design thinking process to empower students to solve problems that are meaningful and relevant to them.